Miniature Wargames

 Primers

-A good primer forms the foundation of the protective acrylic paint there are 3 types that I heard of: spray, brush-on primer, airbrush primer I cannot stress enough how important the primers for more information you can read below:
+A good primer forms the protective foundation for the acrylic paint.
+There are 3 types that I know of: Spray, Brush-On, and Airbrush Primer.
+I cannot stress enough how important the primers are!
+For more information on primers watch this video:

 Paints

-The most common question I get is: what paints should I start with?
-There is no simple answer but the short one is just buy a set of paints that you think is the best for what you are painting at the moment and after that just buy individual pots that are missing.
+One of the most common questions I get asked is: what paints should I start with?
+There is no simple answer to this, but the short one is to just buy a set of paints that you think has the best colour scheme for what you are painting at the moment and after that just buy individual pots with colours that you are are missing.
+See a discussion about this topic in the video below:

 Brushes

 They come in different shapes and sizes, and for different techniques.
 There is a wide range that you can choose from.
-In my opinion, you need two brushes a big one and a small one and as you bet better and better and discover new techniques you will find that you need more specific brushes for your specific needs.
+In my opinion, you mainly need just two brushes: a big one and a small one.
+As you get better and discover new techniques you will find that you’ll need more specific brushes for more specific needs.
+Learn more about brushes by watching this video:

 Varnish